-Children may start training from an early age and are taught the basics of Shotokan Karate, as taught by the Japan Karate Association (see details of Shotokan Karate under ‘Origins’).
+Children may start training from six years old and are taught the basics of Shotokan Karate, as taught by the Japan Karate Association (see details of Shotokan Karate under ‘Origins’).

 This style of Karate will develop a child’s body due to its deep stances and powerful extended movements.
 The style uses considerable muscle power in the delivery of its techniques, whether they are blocks or attacks.